ethereum/ethereum-org-website/src/content/energy_consumption/index.md

 - 25,000 transactions per second.
 - `100,000 / 25,000 = 4` seconds to process 100,000 transactions.

 We can also estimate Ethereum's energy expenditure per second, making a conservative estimate that 10,000 active validators are securing the network (there are over [250,000 validators on the Beacon Chain](https://beaconscan.com/) at the moment, but many validators can operate on a single node.
-Currently, there are 3000-4000 individual nodes, so 10,000 is a conservative estimate for post-merge):
+Currently, there are estimated to be 3000-4000 individual nodes, so 10,000 is a conservative estimate for post-merge):

 `1.44kWh daily usage * 10,000 network nodes = 14,400kWh` per day.
 There are 86,400 seconds in a day, so `14,400 / 86,400 = 0.1667 kWh` per second.